chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 Configure node data collection
 ------------------------------------------------------------

 After you have set up your Chef Server and Chef Automate server, you must perform some simple configuration steps to visualize node data in Chef Automate.
-This process, along with more advanced data configuration scenarios, is detailed in :doc:`Configure Data Collection </data_collection>`.
+This process, along with more advanced data configuration scenarios, is detailed in `Configure Data Collection </data_collection.html>`__.

 Set up a build node/runner (Optional)
 ------------------------------------------------------------